mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

     ENTITY_TYPE: node_set_id
     NUMDOF: 3
     ONOFF: [1,1,1]
-    VAL: [0,0,0]
+    VAL: [0.0,0.0,0.0]
     FUNCT: [null,null,null]
   - E: 5
     ENTITY_TYPE: node_set_id
     NUMDOF: 3
     ONOFF: [1,1,1]
-    VAL: [0,0,0]
+    VAL: [0.0,0.0,0.0]
     FUNCT: [null,null,null]
 ```

-Since the fluid cross section areas at both ends of the tube are stored in two different nodes sets (to later on allow to impose the pressure pulse only on one of the surfaces), the ALE Dirichlet boundary condition must be applied for each of the surfaces, this case and in accordance with the mesing details from the [predefined mesh files](#predefined-mesh-files) for `E: 4` and `E: 5`.
+Since the fluid cross section areas at both ends of the tube are stored in two different nodes sets (to later on allow to impose the pressure pulse only on one of the surfaces), the ALE Dirichlet boundary condition must be applied for each of the surfaces, this case and in accordance with the mesh details from the [predefined mesh files](#predefined-mesh-files) for `E: 4` and `E: 5`.
 All other parameters follow the same logic as the Dirichlet boundary condition for the solid field and impose a zero-displacement-condition for all ALE degrees of freedom on the two surfaces.

 #### Flux / Neumann boundary conditions